aswardly/sstest/README.md

 --------
 This application is built using Domain Driven Design approach where business logic are made into entities and valueobjects. e.g. 'Product' is considered as an entity, while an 'order item' is a valueobject.
 The 'Order' itself is an aggregate root for accessing a collection of 'order items'.
-The domain models are located at '/module/Emoneygw/src/Emoneygw/Model/Concrete/' and /module/Emoneygw/src/Emoneygw/ValueObject/Concrete/'
+The domain models are located at '**/module/Emoneygw/src/Emoneygw/Model/Concrete/**' and '**/module/Emoneygw/src/Emoneygw/ValueObject/Concrete/**'

 This is a fully functional application where all state changes are persisted to database (Mysql).
-This utilizes ZF2 components such as 'Zend Db' and 'Zend Hydrator'.
+This utilizes ZF2 components such as '**Zend Db**' and '**Zend Hydrator**'.
 The data persistence layer is architectured using the Data Mapper pattern.
-The data mappers are located at '/module/Emoneygw/src/Emoneygw/DataMapper/Concrete/' and /module/Emoneygw/src/Emoneygw/DataMapper/Hydrator/'
+The data mappers are located at '**/module/Emoneygw/src/Emoneygw/DataMapper/Concrete/**' and **/module/Emoneygw/src/Emoneygw/DataMapper/Hydrator/**'

-Dependency Injection is handled by utlizing ZF2's built in 'Zend ServiceManager' using Factory classes located at '/module/Emoneygw/src/Emoneygw/Factory/DataMapper/'
+Dependency Injection is handled by utlizing ZF2's built in 'Zend ServiceManager' using Factory classes located at '**/module/Emoneygw/src/Emoneygw/Factory/DataMapper/**'

 Online Version
 --------------